hidefromkgb/gif_load/README.md

   * `GIF_WHDR::cpal` - the current palette containing 3 `uint8_t` values for
-                       each of the colors: `R` for the red channel, `G` for green and `B` for blue; this pointer is guaranteed to be the same across frames if and only if the same palette is used for those frames
+                       each of the colors: `R` for the red channel, `G` for green and `B` for blue; this pointer is guaranteed to be the same across frames if and only if the global palette is used for those frames (local palettes are strictly frame-specific, even when they contain the same number of identical colors in identical order)

 `GIF_Load()`, in its turn, needs 6 parameters: